 Okonjima is the home of AfriCat, a non-profit organisation committed to the long-term conservation of Namibia's large carnivores.
-AfriCat is the world's largest Cheetah and Leopard rescue & release programme.
+AfriCat is the world's largest Leopard rescue & release programme.

 The Luxury Bush Camp is situated at the edge of a wilderness area, 3km from Okonjima Main Camp.
 Bush Camp comprises 8 thatched, African-style chalets, including 1 luxury, Honeymoon Suite with fire-place, bath and out-side 'bush shower'.
 Each exclusive chalet enjoys complete privacy, and is a unique combination of ochre walls and khaki-green canvas, under a thatched roof.
 Each chalet is equipped with a queen and a ¾ bed, mini-bar, private safe for valuables, a kettle for an early morning cup of tea or coffee, and a telephone.